Everything you need to know about Hiking The 2 day Trek Machu Picchu

 • Sun protection: Bring sunscreen, sunglasses, and a hat to protect yourself from the sun.

-• Comfortable footwear: Wear comfortable, sturdy hiking shoes that are broken in.
+• Comfortable footwear: Wear sturdy, broken-in hiking shoes.

 • Camera: Bring a camera to capture the stunning scenery along the trail.